 While the term Femoroacetabular is quite a mouthful, it is just the clinical name for your hip joint, where the neck of your femur (the long bone of your upper leg) meets the acetabulum of your pelvis.
 Put simply it is the ball-and-socket complex that makes up your hip joint.

-In a healthy person, the hip is a very strong and stable joint, capable of movement in multiple directions, thanks to its unique architecture.
-Five ligaments hold the joint in place, contributing to its integrity and stability.
-However, like all joints that are subjected to wear and tear from daily activities, the hip joint can cause a great deal of pain and discomfort when injured.
+In a healthy person, the hip is a very strong and stable joint, capable of movement in multiple directions, thanks to wear and tear from daily activities, the hip joint can cause a great deal of pain and discomfort when injured.

 There are actually two distinct types of FAI, and each has unique characteristics: